Azure/azure-sdk-for-js/sdk/cosmosdb/cosmos/README.md

 ### More sample code

-Several samples are available to you in the SDK's GitHub repository.
+[Several samples][cosmos_samples] are available to you in the SDK's GitHub repository.
 These samples provide example code for additional scenarios commonly encountered while working with Cosmos DB:

 - Database Operations
 - Container Operations